Domasi: History

 In 1883 the missionary Alexander Hetherwick began his career in Africa; he opened a mission in Domasi in 1884.
 After he went on furlough at the same time as ex-missionary Elizabeth Chisholm in 1888, she visited him there after their return.
 They married in 1893, and girls from Domasi walked the 50 miles to Blantyre to attend their wedding, which they shared with two other couples.

 The Shallow Well Project funded by the First Presbyterian Church of Urbana in Urbana, Illinois, United States provided safe drinking water for the villages around Domasi in 2004.
 The project installed 68 wells, serving about 36,000 people, but in 2025 the borehole water supplying the college failed and the students began using river water.

+Notable people

+Catherine Chipembere was born here in 1930.
+She was elected as the first female member of the Malawian parliament.